-With the ability to boost sales by up to 73%, and increase your Google search ranking by around 53%, a quality explainer video is one of the most important assets in your sales and marketing tool kit.
-However, in explainer film land, your script is everything.
+With the ability to boost sales by up to 73%, and increase your Google search ranking by around 53%, an explainer video is one of the most important assets in your sales and marketing tool kit.
+However, in explainer film land, when it comes to creating a quality explainer that will garner real, tangible results, your script is everything.
 We’d even go as far as to say the entire success of the video hinges on it.
 Even if your visuals are on point, a weak script will sink the ship every time.

 While that may seem intimidating, don’t sweat it – we’ve got you!
 Here are our top tips on how to write an effective explainer video script.